smokephisticated/smokephisticated/pages/bongs/bongs.md

 With 77 5-star ratings on grasscity; this percolating ripper will provide even the softest of lungs with cool comfortable clouds.

-* Made from [borosilicate glass](https://apaviata.com/advantages-of-borosilicate-glass){:target="_blank"} (a highly heat resistant  commonly used glass in bongs & pipes).
+* Made from [borosilicate glass](https://apaviata.com/advantages-of-borosilicate-glass){:target="_blank"} (a highly heat resistant glass commonly used in bongs & pipes).

 This bong has a variety of features including:

-* A clear glass funnel bowl with a roll stopper(The little blue notch for easier lifting and to prevent the bowl from literally rolling)
+* A clear glass funnel bowl with a roll stopper (the little blue notch) for easier lifting and kepping the bowl from literally rolling.

 * Inside-cut 18.8mm > 14.5mm slitted diffuser downstem.
-With six slits and a hole at the tip; this downstem attributes to the, already impressive, cooling power of this smoke-defusing beauty.
+With six slits and a hole at the tip; this downstem attriibutes to the, alrerady impressive, cooling power of this smoke-defusing beauty.

 * Ice notches to catch cubes in the neck for *even* **more** cooling power as the smoke passes the ice.